Bell006/Bell006/README.md

-:computer: Design and Development Analyst.
+:computer: Full-stack dev and graphic designer.

 :house_with_garden: From Brazil.